 There are plenty of tour companies organising tailor made outings to a ‘typical Jamaican’ home.
 Nice indeed, but if you want real independence why not try a day’s volunteering at a local school or community centre?
 You’ll see a side of the country normally hidden from tourists, and give something back to the people.

 The longest river in Jamaica, known for its dark colour and interesting and varied species of animals (including crocodiles!) is very much on the tourist trail.
 But walk on past the tourist boats crammed with cruise passengers, book small group tour of the Black River or take a relaxing authentic trip with a local fisherman for a 100% – they’ll have the time to point out a lot of things that the mass tour guides won’t!

-Ok, so staying in a villa is not exactly showing you how the average Jamaican family lives.
+Ok, so renting a villa in Jamaica is not exactly showing you how the average Jamaican family lives.
 But it will give you a lot of independence and more insight into the country than staying at an all inclusive resort – you’ll have to do your own shopping, cook your own food and be largely independent – though, some Jamaica villas are complimented with chef services.

 Even better, try and arrange a stay with a local Jamaican family!
 Some adventure and alternative travel companies can organise this for you, or you can use your own contacts to get an authentic taste of Jamaica!

-Millions of people visit Jamaica every year and have a trouble free holiday.
+Millions of people visit Jamaica every year and have a trouble free Caribbean trip.
 They return with stories of great food, beautiful scenery and welcoming locals.
 So don’t let the odd story about crime stop you going off the beaten track in Jamaica!